CIRC 2023 Summer Competition Tasks

 - The engineering team is still planning the new power source.
 Documentation will be made available when ready.
 Teams should expect the following items before the event:

-- Documentation on how to optionally interface with the diagnostic serial port on the System Monitor Panel.
+- Example of how to optionally interface with the diagnostic serial port on the System Monitor Panel.
 The diagnostic port may be used to download status reports, instructions, and use the onboard diagnostics to bypass steps.
+For electrical information see the Notes below.

 - Instruction manual explaining how to initiate each phase of the task and interpret status lights.
-Note that complete instructions will be shown on the System Monitor Panel display during the task.
+Note that complete instructions will be shown on the System Monitor Panel display during the task and this manual will also be available on paper during the task.

 Tools Provided